Haiphong

+Haiphong or Hai Phong (Hải Phòng, [hǎːj fɔ̀ŋ͡m]) is the third-largest city in Vietnam and is the principal port city of the Red River Delta.
+The municipality has an area of 1526.52 km2.
+The city includes Bạch Long Vĩ and Cát Hải islands in the Gulf of Tonkin.
+It has a population of 2,130,898 in 2023.
+The city's economy has strength in manufacturing, as evidenced by large industrial parks and numerous smaller traditional handicraft villages.
+Historically, Haiphong was the first place in Vietnam and Mainland Southeast Asia to get electricity.

-Haiphong was founded in 1887 as a major seaport city of Vietnam.
-In 1888, the president of the French Third Republic, Sadi Carnot, promulgated a decree to establish Haiphong.
-From 1954 to 1975, Haiphong served as the most important maritime city of North Vietnam, and it became one of direct-controlled municipalities of a reunified Vietnam with Hanoi and Ho Chi Minh City in 1976.
+In the imperial era of Đại Việt, the Bạch Đằng River in Haiphong was a place of many legendary victories, led by now-legendary commanders Ngô Quyền and Trần Hưng Đạo.
+In the 16th century, Mạc dynasty promoted the coastal settlement as a secondary capital, growing to become an important port town of Đàng Ngoài.
+After the French conquest of Vietnam, in 1888, the president of the French Third Republic, Sadi Carnot, promulgated a decree to establish Haiphong as one of the principal cities of French Indochina.
+From 1954 to 1975, Haiphong served as the most important maritime city of North Vietnam.
+It was one of the directly controlled municipalities of a reunified Vietnam with Hanoi and Ho Chi Minh City in 1976.

-Haiphong has a Human Development Index of 0.782 (high), ranking fourth among all municipalities and provinces of Vietnam.
+Haiphong is a popular seaside vacation spot and known for biological reserves in Cát Bà Island.
+For its extensive port, the city hosts the headquarters of the Vietnam People's Navy.
+Royal poinciana are commonly associated with Haiphong in Vietnamese culture.

 History

 Dynastic Vietnam

-Haiphong was the home of Lê Chân, one of the female generals under the command of the Trưng Sisters who rose against Chinese rule in 40 AD and ruled until their defeat in 43 AD.
-Centuries later under the Mạc dynasty, the area earned the appellation Hải-dương thương-chính quan-phòng ("The trading defensive area of Hải Dương Province") as it protected the eastern flank of Mac kings' home province.
+Modern-day Haiphong was the home of Lê Chân, one of the female generals under the command of the Trưng Sisters who rose against Chinese domination in 40 AD and ruled until their defeat in 43 AD.
+Lê Chân was known to have established the Hải tần Phòng thủ (“Defenced Sea-coast”) during the war against general Ma Yuan of the Han dynasty.
+Centuries later under the reign of Nguyễn Emperor Tự Đức, the area earned the appellation: Hải-Dương thương-chính quan-phòng ("The trading defensive area of Hải Dương Province").

-By the 19th century at the end of Nguyễn Emperor Tự Đức's reign, the Hang Kenh Communal House in what is now the city's Le Chan District was made the administrative seat of An Dương District, restoring its regional importance.
+By the 19th century, at the end of Tự Đức's reign, the Hang Kenh Communal House in what is now the city's Le Chan District was made the administrative seat of An Dương District, restoring its regional importance.
 The area by then had developed into a sizable commercial port.

 At the eve of the French conquest in 1881, a typhoon ravaged the area, killing about 3,000 people in and around Haiphong.
 Despite the damages, Haiphong was developed by the French to serve as Indochina's main naval base over the ensuing decades.